This feature requires Manager user level or higher.

 When Auto-Update is turned on, we add new addresses as new subscribers and update existing subscribers' profiles with the new information you import.
 If an email address appears multiple times in your list import file, we'll import it once as a new subscriber and update that profile with the information in the subsequent rows.
 For example, if you upload 10 addresses, where a single subscriber's information is included on three rows, your total subscriber count would only be seven.

-If Auto-Update was turned on, your list import results will read that "X email addresses were added or updated," instead of just "added."
+If Auto-Update was turned on, your list import results will read that "X email addresses were updated or added," instead of just "added."

 Undo a List Import